trothr/blog/Marilyn/2020/20200131-dependable.md

 ## Responsible

 When we first met, I would not have realized her dependability.

 Today I was packing for a trip, realized I'd be on toll road part of the way.
-Got an EZ-Pass several months ago.
+Had gotten an EZ-Pass several months ago.
 It's never been activated!
 I had wanted Marilyn to do it, and she would have.
 (But at the time she was in Corpus Christi.)
 In fact, she would probably have realized several days that we needed to activate the EZ-Pass and already done it.